 Putting people together can break down the barriers that can lead to fear and anger.
 But, it can also have the benefit of being highly rewarding for people and the organisation.

 In the US, a study into the economic value of cultural diversity showed that companies that create inclusive employee experiences see a more productive workplace.

-At Randstad, we have the good fortune to be working with an organisation that is proving diversity can be a strength.
+At Randstad, we have the good fortune to be working with an organisation that proves diversity can be a strength.

-The change in some of the participants was fantastic, they gained confidence, connections and some found jobs.
+The change in some of the participants was fantastic.
+They gained confidence and connections, and some found jobs.

 Here are my top tips for building solid cross-cultural teams.

 Make sure that each person is participating equally on the team.
 Assess your meeting techniques and management styles to ensure they work for everyone involved.